 If you’re in a workplace where you often need to connect different systems, like in a computer class, exam center, etc., you need to share one system with another one.
 However, sometimes sharing may not be easy and you may see the error message Logon Failure, Unknown username or bad password while connecting machines.
 If you cannot access a Shared folder on Windows 11/10, from a Windows 8/7 machine, that is a different issue.
-But if you are unable to join a Shared Computer, then this post may help you troubleshoot the problem.
+But if you are unable to connect to a Shared Computer, this post may help you troubleshoot the problem.

-Logon Failure Unknown username or bad password
+Logon Failure Unknown username or bad password error in Windows 11

 If you are facing this problem, here is a simple method to resolve this issue: